Search for celebrities on Ancestry.com!Arnold Lee

 He also enjoyed restoring cars and going to car shows.

-He is survived by his wife, Julie A., of Paradise, whom he married in 1960; three sons, Barry of San Jose, Bert of Paradise, and Bruce of Frem-ont; his mother, Beulah Jessup of Paradise; two brothers, Gordon Palmer of Lockford and Edgar Maxwell, of Tucson, Ariz.; nine grandchildren and numerous nieces and nephews.
+He is survived by his wife, Julie A., of Paradise, whom he marriage in 1960; three sons, Barry of San Jose, Bert of Paradise, and Bruce of Frem-ont; his mother, Beulah Jessup of Paradise; two brothers, Gordon Palmer of Lockford and Edgar Maxwell, of Tucson, Ariz.; nine grandchildren and numerous nieces and nephews.

 He was predeceased by his father, Edgar T. Maxwell.